Most of the Group 2 Lindsey participants in the

 William made a couple of court appearances

-(one involving Edmund Lindsey Jr.),
+(one involving Edmond Lindsey Jr.),

 and he guided a 1748 survey party for young